Magneto-Acoustic-Electrical Tomography

 0.5–1 mm (sim)Simulation & theoryPresents unified MAET forward/inverse models, evaluates image distortion and proposes coded‑excitation to boost SNR.

-Phantom validation of a 3‑D MAET system achieving ~1 mm resolution with a single linear ultrasound array.
+Phantom validation of a 3‑D MAET system achieving ~1 mm resolution with a single-element ultrasound transducer.

-1 mm50 ms per slicePhantomsPhantom validation of a 3‑D MAET system achieving ~1 mm resolution with a single linear ultrasound array.
+1 mm50 ms per slicePhantomsPhantom validation of a 3‑D MAET system achieving ~1 mm resolution with a single-element ultrasound transducer.